dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 --- abstract

-Verifiable Voice Protocol (VVP) authenticates and authorizes organizations and individuals making telephone calls.
+Verifiable Voice Protocol (VVP) authenticates and authorizes organizations and individuals making and/or receiving telephone calls.
 This eliminates trust gaps that scammers exploit.
-Like related technolgies such as SHAKEN, RCD, and BCID, VVP binds cryptographic evidence to a SIP INVITE, and verifies this evidence downstream.
-However, VVP builds from different technical and governance assumptions, and uses stronger, richer evidence.
+Like related technolgies such as SHAKEN, RCD, and BCID, VVP can bind cryptographic evidence to a SIP INVITE, and verify this evidence downstream.
+VVP also allows evidence to flow the other way, proving things about the callee.
+VVP builds from new technical and governance assumptions, and uses stronger, richer evidence.
 This allows VVP to cross jurisdictional boundaries easily and robustly.
 It also makes VVP simpler, more decentralized, cheaper to deploy and maintain, more private, more scalable, and higher assurance than alternatives.
 Because it is easier to adopt, VVP can plug gaps or build bridges between other approaches, functioning as glue in hybrid ecosystems.
 For example, it may justify an A attestation in SHAKEN, or an RCD passport for branded calling, when a call originates outside SHAKEN or RCD ecosystems.
 VVP also works well as a standalone mechanism, independent of other solutions.
 An extra benefit is that VVP enables two-way evidence sharing with verifiable text and chat (e.g., RCS and vCon), as well as with other industry verticals that need verifiability in non-telco contexts.

 --- middle

 # Introduction
 When we get phone calls, we want to know who's calling, and why.
-Annoying or malicious strangers abuse expectations far too often.
+Often, we want similar information when we *make* calls as well, to confirm that we've truly reached who we intend.
+Annoying or malicious strangers abuse expectations in either direction, far too often.

 Regulators have mandated protections, and industry has responded.
 However, existing solutions have several drawbacks:

-* Assurance derives only from the signatures of originating service providers, with no independently verifiable proof of what they assert.
+* Assurance of callers derives only from the signatures of originating service providers, with no independently verifiable proof of what they assert.
+* Proving the identity of the callee is not supported.
 * Each jurisdiction has its own governance and its own set of signers.
 Sharing information across boundaries is fraught with logistical and regulatory problems.
 * Deployment and maintenance costs are high.
 * Market complexities such as the presence of aggregators, wholesalers, and call centers that proxy a brand are difficult to model safely.